What Personal Information do We Collect?

 Where do We Store Your Personal Information?

 Your Personal Information is stored in secured locations and on servers controlled by Oziel Law, located either at our offices or at the offices of our service providers.
+It is important that the Personal Information we hold about you is accurate and current.
+Please keep us informed if your Personal Information changes.
+By law you have the right to request access to and to correct the personal information that we hold about you.

 How May You Obtain Access to Your Personal Information?